abahmed/Deer/README.md

 [![Build Status](https://travis-ci.org/abahmed/Deer.svg?branch=master)](https://travis-ci.org/abahmed/Deer)

-Deer is an open-source note-keeping application, written in C++.
+Deer is an open-source note-taking application, written in C++.
 It allows you to write down your thoughts and ideas quickly and easily.
 Deer aims to be a cross-platform software, that works on Windows, OS X and Linux.

-## System Rrerequisites
+## System Prerequisites

 Currently, Deer supports these platforms:
 + Debian-based operating systems (e.g. Ubuntu)